Otherworldly Travel in the Authoritarian Land of Fire

 When: January 2018

-What: Flame Towers, Aliyev Design Centre, Carpet Museum, Nodding oil derricks, Mud Volcanoes, Flame Mountain (Yanar Dag), Fire Temple, Baku TV Tower, Baku Old City, Petroglyphs.
+What: Flame Towers, Aliyev Design Centre, Carpet Museum, Nodding oil derricks, Lada adventure to the famous Mud Volcanoes, Flame Mountain (Yanar Dag), Fire Temple, Baku Television Tower, Baku Old City, Ancient Petroglyphs.

 How: International flights, Walking, Taxi, Lada, Baku Metro.

-Illnesses or mishaps: Getting a touch of 'Baku belly' and being completely unable to source a decent flat white coffee anywhere - I know, it'sa first world problem.
+Illnesses or mishaps: Getting a touch of 'Baku belly' which took a couple of days to shift; unable to source a decent coffee in the entire country - a first world problem for sure.

 Baku knows how to target tourists: large 3D letters say "Hello Baku".
 Sorry, I couldn't resist - I'm a tourist at heart.